John Franklin Carter: Biography

-He left Yale early to serve as a representative of the Williamstown Institute of Politics in Italy.
-Afterwards, he became the Rome correspondent for the London Daily Chronicle and the New York Times.
+He quit Yale early to serve as a representative of the Williamstown Institute of Politics in Italy.
+Afterwards, he became the Rome correspondent for the newspapers London Daily Chronicle and the New York Times.

-In 1928, Carter began working for the State Department as an economic specialist.
+In 1928, Carter began working for the United States Department of State as an economic specialist.

 In 1935, he was hired by Rexford Tugwell as information chief for the newly created Resettlement Administration.
-The documentary filmmaker Pare Lorentz worked under his supervision.
+The documentary moviemaker Pare Lorentz was supervised by him.

 Carter then became a correspondent for the magazines Liberty and Vanity Fair.

-In 1941, Carter was appointed by President Franklin Delano Roosevelt to conduct investigation into the loyalty of Japanese American communities on the West Coast of the United States.
+In 1941, Carter was appointed by President Franklin Delano Roosevelt to investigate the loyalty of Japanese Americans in communities on the West Coast of the United States.
 Carter hired Curtis B. Munson to compile the Report on Japanese on the West Coast of the United States.
-Carter incompletely summarized Muson's report and sent it to President Franklin Delano Roosevelt on November 7, 1941, around two months before the full report reached FDR's desk on January 9, 1942.
-The summarized version focused on the disloyalty of Japanese Americans and inaccurately represented the full report.
+Carter summarized Muson's report and sent it to President Franklin Delano Roosevelt on November 7, 1941, about two months before the complete report reached FDR on January 9, 1942.
+The summarized version emphasized the disloyalty of Japanese Americans and allegedly represented the complete report inaccurately.

-He wrote the syndicated column, "We, The People" from 1936 to 1948 under his pen name "Jay Franklin".
-It chronicled the Franklin D. Roosevelt and Truman Administrations.
+He wrote the syndicated column, "We, The People" from 1936 to 1948 using his pseudonym "Jay Franklin".
+It commented on the administrations of Presidents Franklin D. Roosevelt and Harry S. Truman.

 In 1948, Carter worked as a speech writer for Harry S. Truman.

 Carter died in Washington, D.C., on November 28, 1967, at the age of 70.
 His books The New Dealers (1934) and American Messiahs (1935) remain valuable sources for historians of the New Deal era.